 We started our tasting of the Cabernet Sauvignon with the 2001 vintage which was their first commercial release.
 Time in the bottle has treated this wine very well.
-It has an elegant fruit driven nose with notes of dill; the core of the palate contains rich fruit including blackberries and blueberries with supporting layers of tobacco and leather.
+The 2001 Teaderman Vineyards Cabernet Sauvignon has an elegant fruit driven nose with notes of dill; the core of the palate contains rich fruit including blackberries and blueberries with supporting layers of tobacco and leather.
 The mouth feel is wonderfully balanced with tannins that are well integrated, smooth and silky.

-The 2003 Teaderman Vineyards Cabernet Sauvignon, while young by Teaderman’s standards is drinking extremely well and we tried it before it had even been released.
-There is a rich concentration of fruit both on the nose and on the palate.
-Very earthy aromas representative of their particular terroir grace the bouquet along with notes of tobacco and vanilla.
+The 2003 Teaderman Vineyards Cabernet Sauvignon, while young by Teaderman’s standards, is drinking extremely well and we tried it before it had even been released.
+A rich concentration of fruit shows both on the nose and on the palate.
+Very earthy aromas representative of their particular terroir graces the bouquet along with notes of tobacco and vanilla.
 The smooth soft palate is well layered with flavors of blackberry and black cherry.
-The tannins, while delicate are well integrated into the wine and help support the lengthy finish.
+The tannins, while delicate, are well integrated into the wine and help support the lengthy finish.

 Note: Stan is also responsible for the Allied Clean Fuels Plaza located at 231 Devlin Road (just south of the city of Napa) and highly visible from Highway 12.
 This plaza features 8 Tesla supercharger stations where Tesla owners can park and charge their vehicles free of charge.
-Many Napa wineries have already installed Tesla chargers but those charge the vehicles much slower then these super chargers.
+Many Napa wineries have already installed Tesla chargers but those charge the vehicles much slower than these super chargers.